-I'm not saying it, but I like to find information about what’s happening in the world, what the organizations responsible, in one way or another for our health, are saying, or at least some guidelines they give us to follow.
+I love vegetables!
+I like to search information about what’s happening in the world and what the organizations responsible for our health are saying, or at least some guidelines they give us to follow.

 Suddenly, like enlightenment from above send me I see the light.
-There are people who at 70 is great.
-Some people are not.
+There are people who in their 70´s look great.
+Some people don´t.

 But, not to stray away from the topic, I just want you to read the standards that advise us these institutions.
 Here in my blog you can also find articles on how to eat less meat.

-The American Dietetic Association and Dietitians of Canada state that appropriately planned vegetarian diets are healthful, nutritionally adequate and provide health benefits in the Prevention and Treatment of certain diseases.
+- The Academy of Nutrition and Dietetics and Dietitians of Canada state that appropriately planned vegetarian diets are healthful, nutritionally adequate and provide health benefits in the prevention and treatment of certain diseases.

-The Foundation of Canada Heart and Stroke, recommend the use of cereals and vegetables instead of the use of meat as the centerpiece of meals.
+- The Heart and Stroke Foundation Canada, recommend the use of cereals and vegetables instead of the use of meat as the centerpiece of meals.